 - Trusted relationships: This is one of the most important workplace relationships.
 It includes people that are close to you at work.
 Most people with a best friend at their workplace feel a more profound connection to their company .

 Let us take a look at some of the ways to build positive and effective work relationships, and help employees work together as a team:

 1. Respect Your Peer’s Time

-No matter which specific domain you work in or in which your organization deals in, each arena entails performance of various jobs by the employees.
+No matter which domain you work in, each workplace arena entails the performance of various jobs by the employees.
 Within this organization, there are a set of cumulative jobs which ought to be performed at a specific pace, and within a set period of time.

-Sometimes, there might also be a sequence to the performance of actions and processes, so that the next process in the sequence can be performed.
-Some procedures are dependent upon the performance of an action by a certain member of the team, so that the other members can carry out the subsequent steps in the sequence.
-The ultimate target with this planning is that the work must be completed on time and there should be no delay in meeting the deadlines which have been set for the purpose.
+Sometimes, some procedures are dependent upon the performance of an action by a certain member of the team so that the other members can carry out the subsequent steps.
+The ultimate target with this planning is that the work must be completed on time and there should be no delay in meeting deadlines that have been set for the purpose.

-Thus, in situations where you are placed in a role where other people are affected by your actions or performance, it is essential that you respect their time and effort, and ensure that the ball is not pent up in your court.
+Thus, in situations where you are placed in a role where other people are affected by your actions or performance, you must respect their time and effort and ensure that the ball is not pent up in your court.

 At the same time, remember that you should make yourself available for other people, should they require your help.
-Ultimately, your aim must be focused at ensuring that work is not pending and you get it done like experts doing the work.
+Ultimately, your aim must be focused on ensuring that work is not pending and you get it done like experts.

-With the ongoing trend in the digital space, it is easy to feel compelled and drawn towards the idea of connecting with your peers and colleagues on the social media.
+With the ongoing trend in the digital space, it is easy to feel compelled and drawn toward the idea of connecting with your peers and colleagues on social media.
 Although there is not much harm in the practice, it is essential to observe caution while making these connections.

 The simple reason behind this is that one wrong move can dampen your reputation or else, cause your peers to gather an incorrect impression about you.